UoB-OOP/coms10017/README.md

       Compilation error, probably syntax related.
 Or possibly they haven't set the `JAVA_HOME` variable, see the next entry for more details
 * javac:`cannot find symbol...javafx.scene....`
       JavaFX is not correctly installed on the machine, consult [Setup](SETUP.md); for lab machines simply: `export JAVA_HOME="/usr/java/jdk1.8.0_111"`, add this to `.bashrc` or type it **everytime** after login
+ * mvnw:`java.lang.UnsupportedClassVersionError:...
+Unsupported major.minor version 5...`
+      Maven wrapper needs Java 8 to work, check that the correct `JAVA_HOME` is set.
+If this happens on a Mac, make sure that `JAVA_HOME` is NOT pointing to the system bundled Java 6.

 ## Testing related issues